 - Shock-corded fiberglass roof frame with steel uprights and corner elbows combined with pin and ring for easy setup

 - Lighter material is less durable

 The innovative Y-shaped Ozark Trail Instant Cabin Tent is a three-room tent for 12 people.
-This tent fits three queen airbeds or up to 12 campers in sleeping bags on the floor.
+This tent fits three queen airbeds or 12 campers in sleeping bags on the floor.

 It has an oversized ground vent that also fits an air conditioner.
 It also has an electrical port, providing convenient access to an electrical cord without unzipping the door.

 You can run the electricity for the air conditioner inside the tent through a separate hole, which is more manageable than trying to run it through the same port for the air conditioner.

 This tent requires no assembly because poles are pre-attached to the tent.
 Unfold and extend.
 There are three separate doors.
 They allow for easy access to nature from three rooms.